-Christina Murphy oversees The National Center's communications and policy initiatives.
-Prior to joining The National Center, she managed community initiatives and worked on policies to increase participation in the federal nutrition programs at Project Bread - The Walk for Hunger in Massachusetts.
-She has also worked as a deputy press secretary for the MA Senate, on the communications team of a statewide gubernatorial campaign in MA, and as a legislative aide in the U.S. Senate.
-She received a Master of Management with a concentration in child, youth, and family policy from the Heller School for Social Policy and Management at Brandeis University and a Bachelor of Arts in child development and sociology from Tufts University.
+Christina Murphy currently oversees communications strategies and previously directed the Campaign to End Child Homelessness at The National Center.
+She has managed regional programs and community initiatives and developed policies to increase participation in the federal nutrition programs in Massachusetts.
+She has also served as Deputy Press Secretary in the Massachusetts Senate, on the communications team of a statewide gubernatorial campaign, and as Legislative Aide in the U.S. Senate.
+Ms. Murphy received a Master of Management with a concentration in child, youth, and family policy from the Heller School for Social Policy and Management at Brandeis University and a Bachelor of Arts in child development and sociology from Tufts University.

 Corey Anne Beach - Project Associate

 Corey Beach coordinates planning, development, implementation, and dissemination of project activities for The National Center.
 She supports development and execution of training and technical assistance initiatives.
 Corey is the project manager for America's Youngest Outcasts, a national report on child homelessness in America, and supports communication activities for AIR'S Health and Social Development program.
 She was previously Program Coordinator of the Mobile Home Project at the Champlain Valley Office of Economic Opportunity in Burlington, Vermont.
 Corey received her Bachelor of Science in Community and International Development from the University of Vermont and is currently pursuing her MBA at Boston University.

 Fred Berman, MSE - Senior Associate